Choosing a course in the USA

 We all have a friend who went to university and, after just one term, couldn’t believe that they had chosen to do that subject.

 One of Elab’s mentors was totally convinced that his future lay in studying economics, right up to the point where he sat his matura.
 He went off to one of the most prestigious universities in the USA and , after the first term, gave up any idea of studying economics.
-He decided, instead, to focus on bioengineering, since he found the American approach to teaching biology, chemistry and engineering compelling and fascinating.
-He is finishing his course along with his peers, who began of term before him, and has not had to catch up on modules or reapply to change courses.
+Then, he decided, instead, to focus on bioengineering, since he found the American approach to teaching biology, chemistry and engineering compelling and fascinating.
+Now, he is finishing his course along with his peers, who began of term before him, and has not had to catch up on modules or reapply to change courses.

 Are courses important when it comes to applying to universities in the USA?